hhariri/hhariri.github.io/_posts/2014-01-04-using-webstorm-to-maintain-a-jekyll-site.md

 ![Cmd New]({{ site.images }}/webstorm-guide-6.png)

 The last entry is to edit file templates, allowing to create new ones, ideal for Jekyll templates.
 Most Jekyll files consist of a header containing some metadata.
-For instance these post has:
+For instance this post has:

     ---
     layout: post